- Mimic Equipment Overview

-    With Match Properties still active, you can continue to click additional pieces of destination equipment to assign them with the properties of the source equipment.
+With Mimic Equipment still active, you can continue to click additional pieces of destination equipment to assign them with the properties of the source equipment.

 Note that Match Properties will work on any object or block in your drawing, so it can be extremely helpful in converting drawings created without the use of our software.
 Also, the Undo marker is set between each change, so you can easily exit the command and then Undo back each individual change as necessary.

 Once you've selected a destination object, you can draw a window encompassing all similar objects you'd like to turn into the source object.

 In this example, we'll select the head on the right as the source object, then one of the reddish plant symbols to the left as the destination object.

 We'll then draw a selection window encompassing all the plants in view.

 Only the plants of the variety we've selected as the destination object will turn into the head.

 You might have an irrigation plan where you want to replace each of a certain variety of shrub or tree, or all your shrubs and trees, with an irrigation component such as a head.
 Here's how.